jiasong18/Ant-Media-Server-Wiki/REST-API-Security-Documentation.md

 <!-- > TODO: Don't quote the sentences too much. -->

-**If you delete AuthenticationFilter code block in Application, every one access your REST API.**
+**If you delete AuthenticationFilter code block in Application, every one can access your REST API.**

 <!-- > TODO: Don't give contact details.
 Because this is not a blog post. -->